Duct Cleaning Services

 Will a dirty air system result in higher energy costs?

-Which parts of the air system should be cleaned?
+Which parts of the ducts should be cleaned?

 There are 3 major parts to an air system: 1.
 The supply and return grills; 2.
-The interior surfaces of the supply and return vents; and 3. air handler.
-All 3 components must be cleaned.
+The interior surfaces of the supply and return vents including the plenums; and 3. duct runs All 3 components must be cleaned.
 If only one or two of the components are cleaned, the contaminants from the 3rd component can contaminate the ones that were cleaned.

 How often should I have my air ducts cleaned?